 How does this get decided?
-The riders at the front usually decide, following a lot of conversation and hand waving.
+As we saw in 2003 with Ullrich, who stood the most to gain from Armstrong’s misfortune, the riders at the front usually decide, following a lot of conversation and hand waving.

 They suffer a mechanical problem - Like a crash, this one is subject to the race situation at the time of the incident.
 If the racing is on, with the pace high and attacks already flying off the front, then the yellow jersey just has to get on with it and get back to the front of the race.

 In fact, mechanicals are considered by many to be simple bad luck.
-Alberto Contador attacking Andy Schleck in what became known as ‘chaingate’ is the perfect example of this.
-One side says that Contador showed the ruthless instinct of a winner while others said that it was bad form.
+Contador attacking Schleck in what became known as ‘chaingate’ is the perfect example of this.
+One side of the argument (and believe me, this went on for weeks back in 2010) says that Contador showed the ruthless instinct of a winner while others reckond that it was bad form to take advantage of Schleck's chain coming off.
 You shouldn’t have dropped that chain, Andy!

-But sometimes the race jury notice and then drafting a car is suddenly not ok.
-This is usually when the racing is at a critical stage or if a rider is taking an unfair amount of time behind their team car.
-Sound woolly at best?
+But sometimes the race jury notices, and then drafting a car is suddenly not ok.
+This is usually when the racing is at a critical stage, or if a rider is taking an unfair amount of time behind their team car.
+Sounds woolly at best?
 It is.